a 4-week content strategy program for writers trapped inside a love-hate relationship with the internet

 What if I have zero experience using social media?

 This is not a beginning social media class.
 I expect that my students have some experience posting content but would like to grow their audience of total strangers (beyond friends and family).
+All students must have at least 1,000 followers before registering for Hype House.

 What if I write for children or young adults?